Safeguard Your Relationship With Your Child!

 Stay connected and never withdraw your love,

-they love you and want to please you.
+even for a moment.
+The deepest reason kids cooperate is that they love you and want to please you.
 Above all, safeguard your relationship with your child.

 That's your only leverage to have any influence on your child.